kathesch/JuliaTutorial.jl/docs/src/index.md

 Welcome to JuliaTutorial.jl!
 The aim of this page is to get you quickly started with the Julia programming language.

-I think Julia is perhaps the most productive gateway to the world of numerical methods for scientific computing, and I hope this can be a self-contained resource to get you started with Julia, its ecosystem, and exploring numerical methods.
+Julia is perhaps the most productive gateway to the world of numerical methods for scientific computing, and I hope this can be a self-contained resource to get you started with Julia, its ecosystem, and exploring numerical methods with toy example of making a linear solver using LU decomposition.

 !!! note "What is Julia and why should you learn it"